microsoft/malmo-challenge/README.md

 Docker is a virtualization platform that makes it easy to deploy software with all its dependencies.
 We use docker to run experiments locally or in the cloud.
 Details on how to run an example experiment using docker are in the [docker README](docker/README.md).

+## Compare your results against other teams:

+We provide you a [leaderboard website](https://malmo-leaderboard.azurewebsites.net/) where you can compare your results against the other participants.

 ## Resources